nielsboecker/HoloRepository-HoloLens/README.md

     <img src="./HoloRepositoryDemoApplication/Images/Deploy.png" height="200">
 </p>

-The details of the deployment steps and other deploy methods are available in [microsoft mixed reality offical site](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio).
+The details of the deployment steps and other deploy methods are available in [microsoft mixed reality official site](https://docs.microsoft.com/en-us/windows/mixed-reality/using-visual-studio).

 ## Code organisation
 The rest of the components of the overall project are kept in the [HoloRepository-Core](https://github.com/nbckr/HoloRepository-Core) mono-repository.
 The only exception are the components that are developed in Unity/C#, they are separately kept in this [HoloRepository-HoloLens](https://github.com/nbckr/HoloRepository-HoloLens) repository.